Cohomology and Deformations of left-symmetric Rinehart Algebras: Introduction

 A left-symmetric algebroid is a geometric generalization of a left-symmetric algebra.
 See \cite{LuiShengBai1,LuiShengBai2,LuiShengBai3} for more details and applications.
 The notion of a Nijenhuis operator on a left-symmetric algebroid was introduced in \cite{LuiShengBai2}, which could generate a trivial deformation.
 More details on deformations of left-symmetric algebras can be found in \cite{WangBaiLiuSheng}.

-In this paper, we introduce a notion of a left-symmetric Rinehart algebra, which is a generalization of a left-symmetric algebra and an algebraic version of left symmetric algebroid.
+In this paper, we introduce a notion of left-symmetric Rinehart algebras, which is a generalization of a left-symmetric algebra and an algebraic version of left symmetric algebroids.
 The following diagram shows how left-symmetric Rinehart algebras fit in relation to Lie algebras, left-symmetric algebras and Lie-Rinehart algebras.

 The paper is organized as follows.
 In Section 2, we recall some definitions concerning left-symmetric algebras and Lie-Rinehart algebra.
 In Section 3, we introduce the notion of left-symmetric Rinehart algebra and give some of its properties.
-As in the case of a left-symmetric algebra, one can obtain the sub-adjacent Lie-Rinehart from a left-symmetric Rinehart by using the commutator.
+As in the case of a left-symmetric algebras, one can obtain the sub-adjacent Lie-Rinehart algebra from a left-symmetric Rinehart algebra by using the commutator.
 The left multiplication gives rise to a representation of the sub-adjacent Lie-Rinehart algebra.
-We construct left-symmetric Rinehart algebra using $\mathcal O$-operators.
-Section 4 is devoted to the study of representations and cohomology of left-symmetric Rinehart algebras.
-In Section 5, we introduce the deformation cohomology associated to a left-symmetric Rinehart algebra, which controls the deformations.
-In Section 6, we introduce the notion of a Nijenhuis operator, which could generate a trivial deformation.
-In addition, we investigate some connection between $\mathcal O$-operator and Nijenhuis operator.
+We construct left-symmetric Rinehart algebras using $\mathcal O$-operators.
+Section 4 is devoted to the study of representations and cohomology of left-symmetric Rinehart algebra.
+In Section 5, we construct a graded Lie algebra whose Maurer-Cartan elements are left-symmetric Rinehart algebras which give rise to a coboundary operator.
+Section 6 is devoted to introduce the deformation cohomology associated to a left-symmetric Rinehart algebra, which controls the deformations.
+In Section 7, we introduce the notion of a Nijenhuis operator, which could generate a trivial deformation.
+In addition, we investigate some connection between $\mathcal O$-operators and Nijenhuis operators.

 Throughout this paper all vector spaces are over a field $\mathbb{K}$ of characteristic zero.